 One of the primary reasons, manufacturers (brands) need to obtain their own Company Prefix or GS1 GTIN UPC is that this is the ONLY way their company information can be associated with their UPCs.
 Click Here To Correctly Obtain UPC Barcodes.

 GS1 Global operates a robust and publically available tool called GEPIR (Global Electronic Product Information Registry).
 By keeping their licensing information current with GS1, members can have their UPC ownership traced and validated.
 GEPIR only denotes the licensed brand owner and doesnt contain UPC product data information.
 Please visit https://gepir.gs1.org/ to view UPC ownership information.

 Data Hub is a suite of tools provided by GS1 US to help improve identification in the marketplace.
 While GS1 is a non-profit standards organization, they still charge subscription fees for the various Data Hub functionalities.
 When companies get their Company Prefix licenses and Single GTIN UPCs from GS1, they automatically get access to the Product Create/Manage component.
 This is like a cloud hosted xls file of a company’s UPC product data, but very limited.
 Where the Create/Manage tool is geared for suppliers to enter data, the View/Use allows companies the ability to view product data.
 Companies must pay separate subscription fees to access this data.
-In our opinion, GS1 US is aggressively monetizing product data entered by their members and this information should be readily available without cost to all retailers and application developers to ensure better quality data in the global marketplace.
 Please read “What Exactly is Data Hub?” to learn more.